PecanProject/pecan/workflows/ncc-statewide/README.md

 - `parcel_id`, `ens_id` (`ens_NNN`, shared with fertilization workflow), `date`
 - `nh4_n_kg_m2`, `no3_n_kg_m2`: zero.
 These materials do not report mineral N present at application, so no mineral N is declared and SIPNET mineralizes the organic pool itself from the C:N supplied
-- `org_c_kg_m2`: total organic C from the application, the application rate times the material C:N
+- `org_c_kg_m2`: total organic C from the application, the applied N mass times the material C:N
 - `org_n_kg_m2`: total N in the application, all carried as organic N
 - `crop_code`: passthrough
 - `material`: diagnostic column for `check-result.R` only.
 Cleaner strips it before union so it never reaches SIPNET